 And you should know by now the better CTR (click through rate) you have, the cheaper your clicks would be.
 You don’t have to think too much here, just go run your ads and get that cheap traffic.

 3 Create 15 (maybe more) ads with all possible dimensions (they are about 15).

 You have a link to see the image sizes right below each ad you create, but here you go: image ad dimensions.

 Make awesome looking banners that would get more clicks, the best option is to pay someone to create your designs as they are vital, but you can also use a designing tool like Canva which is pretty cool and lets you create beautiful designs for free.

-There are a lot of inexperienced searchers though, and you can get them all for very cheap.
+Although most experienced searchers prefer Google, there are a lot of inexperienced such, and you can get them all for very cheap.
 The fact they are not power users don’t make them less quality traffic.
 Sometimes I use Bing too and find what I need.
 My point is Bing will get you a lot of cheap quality traffic.
 It works pretty easy, just open an account, prepare interesting titles and copy for you ads and play with the options until you get a price that satisfies you.